kevinhbhimani/EH-Drift/README.md

 9. **Data Collection**: Generates signals on the GPU using parallel reduction techniques and stores them at iterations defined in the config file.
 Snapshots of charge densities at specific time steps can be recorded for creating GIFs of charge cloud movements.

 ## Configuration
-The configuration file is required for setting up `siggen_ccd` simulations.
+The configuration file is required for setting up `ehdrift` simulations.
 It allows users to define a wide range of parameters including detector geometry, electric field characteristics, simulation settings, and file paths.
-The file adopts a key-value format where each line represents a distinct parameter paired with its corresponding value.
+The file uses a key-value format, with each line representing a distinct parameter and its corresponding value.
 Comments can be included using the `#` symbol.
 Example configuration files are provided to guide users in accurately setting up their simulations.
 Refer to these examples for a comprehensive understanding of how to customize your simulation environment.

 ## Hardware Requirements

-- **CUDA-Enabled GPU**: The core computations in `siggen_ccd` are GPU-accelerated, requiring a CUDA-enabled GPU.
+- **CUDA-Enabled GPU**: GPU-accelerates the core computations in `ehdrift`, requiring a CUDA-enabled GPU.
 Users must specify their GPU architecture in the Makefile to align with their specific hardware capabilities.

 - **RAM and Storage**: Adequate RAM is essential for efficient data processing and simulation.
 The amount of available memory will influence the minimum grid size that can be effectively utilized in simulations.
 Additionally, ensure sufficient storage capacity for saving the optional density snapshots.